rav3ndust/shellbie/README.md

 - Pull up the news for you from a few different sources that you can select.
 - Pull up the weather for your locale.

-LLA aims to be a fun little friend that helps you get stuff done!
+Shellbie aims to be a fun little friend that helps you get stuff done!

 > *More functionality will be coming to Shellbie over time.*